Fleker/Gltn/_nightlies/docs/docs/04_Themes/00_Introduction_to_Themes.md

 ## *Inspiration and Ideas*
 If you want to make a theme, but don't know where to start, look at some of these ideas:

+### Favorite Color / Favorite Other Thing
+What do you like most in the world?
+Turn that into a theme.
+Include photos or artwork, and try to create a color palette that would match that.

+#### Challenge - Go Further
+Try to blend your favorite things with the user's favorite things.
+Modify the theme to work in a variety of the user's favorite colors.
+For example, if you like cats, allow the cat theme to work if the user likes green, or if they like blue, etc.

 ### Day & Night
 Make the editor resemble a day on earth.
 Make the sun circle across the screen, altering the tint of the background.
 When it's night, show the moon instead and populate the background with stars.